Feeling good about that swap to diet soda, right?

 As with many areas of emerging research, our initial knowledge has emerged from animal studies.
 Some of the outcomes of artificial sweetener exposure in animal models include:

 Even though they are worth mentioning, these studies must be interpreted with caution.
 As you know, laboratory research does not always translate well from animals to humans.
 Moreover, many of the animal studies used significantly higher amounts of artificial sweeteners than any of us would ever consider adding to our diets.

 Moving our attention away from animal studies, there have been a handful of human clinical trials that have evaluated the impact of artificial sweeteners on reproductive outcomes.

 One preliminary study published in Fertility & Sterility by Dr. Halpern and associated has received some attention over the past few years.
 This study looked at the impact of artificial sweeteners on oocyte quality in 524 women undergoing infertility treatment with in-vitro fertilization (IVF) + intracytoplasmic sperm injection (ICSI).
 The researchers found that women who consumed beverages with artificial sweeteners had:

 Decreased day 2 & 3 embryo quality

-There was also an inverse association with implantation and pregnancy rate, although this wasn’t statistically significant.
+There was also a negative correlation when looking at implantation and pregnancy rates, although these results were not statistically significant.

-Admittedly, there are some limitations to this particular study including the lack of information on the amount of artificial sweeteners consumed by the women, their overall diet quality, or other factors impacting their fertility (e.g., PCOS, endometriosis, etc.).
+Admittedly, there are some limitations to this interesting study including a lack of information related to the amount of artificial sweeteners consumed by these women, their overall diet quality, or other health factors impacting their fertility (e.g., PCOS, endometriosis, etc.).